Myths About Nonprofits

-While nonprofits are all around us, sometimes we find that there are some common misconceptions about what nonprofits are and what they do.
-Detailed here are some of the more common myths about the sector.
+While nonprofits are all around us, there are common misconceptions about what nonprofits are and what they do.

-Reality: Nonprofits can make a profit; however, a nonprofit organization cannot distribute its profits to any private individual.
-This is because charitable nonprofits are formed to benefit public, not private, interests.
-For more information see the IRS page on charitable organizations.
-Learn more about what charitable nonprofits need to do to maintain their tax-exempt status.
+Reality: The term "nonprofit" is a bit of a misnomer.
+Nonprofits can make a profit (and should try to have some level of positive revenue to build a reserve fund to ensure sustainability.)
+The key difference between nonprofits and for-profits is that a nonprofit organization cannot distribute its profits to any private individual (although nonprofits may pay reasonable compensation to those providing services).
+This prohibition against “private benefit” is because tax-exempt charitable nonprofits are formed to benefit the public, not private interests.
+For more information, see this IRS guidance.
+Learn about what charitable nonprofits need to do to maintain their tax-exempt status.

-Reality: Every charitable nonprofit can and should make its voice heard on issues that are important to its mission and to the people or cause they serve.
-As advocates, nonprofits are sometimes required to speak up about policies, laws, and regulations that affect the charitable nonprofit community and their individual mission.
-However, partisan political activity, such as endorsing a candidate for public office, is prohibited conduct for charitable nonprofit organizations.
+Reality: Every charitable nonprofit can and should make its voice heard on issues that are important to its mission and to the people or cause the nonprofit serves.
+As advocates, nonprofits are sometimes required to speak up about policies, laws, and regulations; lobbying by nonprofits is permitted by law.
+However, tax-exempt charitable nonprofit organizations are NOT permitted to engage in partisan political activity, such as supporting or opposing any candidate for public office.
 For more information on lobbying, see our advocacy resources.

-Reality: All charitable nonprofits benefit form public support and donations, and most depend on private donations to serve their communities.
-And while the individual taxpayer only receives a partial tax benefit for their donation, the community served by the nonprofit receives the full value of every dollar.
-Any cap on the giving incentive negatively affects the community served by the nonprofit more than any one individual.
-For more information see our resources on the charitable giving incentive.
+Reality: All charitable nonprofits benefit from public support and donations, and most depend on private donations to serve their communities.
+While an individual taxpayer only receives a partial tax benefit for charitable donations, the community served by the charitable nonprofit receives the full value of every dollar.
+Any cap on giving incentives negatively affect the community.
+For more information see our resources on charitable giving incentives.

 Reality: In fact, most nonprofits are small in both budget size and numbers of employees.
-While large national nonprofits like the Red Cross have high visibility, such organizations are not representative of the community as a whole.
-In 2010, 82.5% of all reporting public charities had annual revenue of under one million dollars.
-(Source: The 2012 Nonprofit Sector in Brief, see Figure 1.)
+While large, well known nonprofits, such as the Red Cross, have high visibility, those nonprofits are actually not representative of the charitable nonprofit community as a whole.
+82.5 percent of all reporting public charities had annual revenue of under one million dollars.